Mindfulness to Reduce Stress & Anxiety

 We really need a way to disconnect from the noise and learn how to deal with distractions, unhelpful thoughts and worries that tend to keep us from focusing on tasks we are working on or the people we are with at the present moment.
 This means our work performance can be more satisfying, and our relationships more rich and fulfilling.

-Anyone can learn mindfulness even if they have a busy schedule, because it only takes a few minutes of practice per day.
-You can practice formal mindful meditation techniques, taking a few minutes to relax or just learn to use simple strategies to help you pay attention to the present, such as when you are working, walking, eating a meal, listening to music or even spending time with another person.
-The key is to start with a simple breathing exercise and increase the time you practice.
+Anyone can learn mindfulness even if they have a busy schedule.
+It only takes a few minutes of practice per day.
+You can practice formal mindful meditation techniques, taking a few minutes to relax or

-Once you have completed at least a couple of minutes of deep breathing, begin to expand your awareness from your breath to the rest of your body, your jaw, your neck and shoulders, your arms, trunk and legs.
-Continue to breathe deeply but notice the sensation of sitting, the way your arms and hands lie, and the gradual relaxation of your muscles.
-Notice that as you focus on your breathing, the rest of the body will begin to relax also.
+Once you have completed a few minutes of focusing on your breath, begin to expand your awareness from your breath to the rest of your body, your jaw, your neck and shoulders, your arms, trunk and legs.
+Notice the sensation of sitting, the way your arms and hands lie, and the gradual relaxation of your muscles.

 Now as this session of practice comes to an end, let your focus expand from your body to your surroundings.
 Maintaining the steady breathing rhythm, start to pay attention to your immediate surroundings.
 Slowly open your eyes, look around, and begin to move a bit and when you are ready, stand up slowly, stretch a bit, and resume your day.